Webpage performance notes

 Gotchas:

 • IE6 and previous never cache compressed pages (yes, this is a stupid bug).
 Whenever there is repeat downloading of fairly small files, caching is more important than compressing (to both sides).
-This basically means that you never want to send compressed content to IE, so you'll want some browser-specific filtering.
+This basically means that you never want to send compressed content to IE, so if you want to use compression you may want some browser-specific behaviour.
+Ugh.

 Notes: